This is the Trace Id: b2ceb553c7b296c26b971fcd8853e936

 December 14, 2020

-In our previous posts, we’ve shared how we’re transforming the way you buy from us and creating a better end-to-end experience.
+In our previous post, we’ve shared how we’re transforming the way you buy from us and creating a better end-to-end experience.
 Once our improved commerce experience is fully launched, your company, regardless of size, will be able to engage Microsoft and our partners through different purchasing options that are suited to your needs.

 As we started to roll out the Microsoft Customer Agreement, we’ve considered how these purchasing options align to the different types of customers who will transact through the new commerce platform: